"Jo Huddleston is a great storyteller..." --Patricia, a reader

 When I began writing, I kept it to myself.
 Many people describe writers as introverts.
 That was me—truly a closet writer.
 So my inspiration came solely from God.
-Then I met Karen Ball—author, editor, and literary agent—and she is a great inspiration to me.
+Then I met Karen Ball—author, editor, literary agent—and she was and still is a great inspiration to me.
 So, to answer the question: God and Karen Ball.

 What can readers who enjoy your book do to help make it successful?

-When readers enjoy my book, I hope (1) they will tell their family and friends about the book and how much they loved it, (2) spread the word about the book on their social media, and (3) post a short review of the book telling why they liked it on the book’s Amazon page.
+When readers enjoy my books, I hope (1) they will tell their family and friends about the book and how much they loved it, (2) spread the word about the book on their social media, and (3) post a short review of the book on the book’s Amazon page, telling why they liked it.
 All are very much appreciated!

 What has no one asked that you would like to share?